K0rgana/web-advcd/README.md

    };
    ```

-1. Use `useSelector` to display the pokemons in the **tbody** add dispatch an event on the delete button. should looks like this:
+1. Use `useSelector` to display the Pokemons in the **tbody** and add dispatch event on the delete button.
+Should look like this:

    ```js
    //imports